Bloc/jottly-checkpoints/16-styling-the-testimonials-and-call-to-action-sections.md

 +}
 ```

-Next, we'll finish our style updates by styling the footer.
+Next, we'll style the footer.